This post may contain affiliate links. Please see our privacy and disclosure policy for more details

-Here are a few math and science resources that have worked well for us and that I would recommend:
+Here are math and science curriculum options that have worked well for us:

 Once a student has a solid background in STEM, the opportunities are endless.
 They can choose go into areas that design, build, or program robots.
 All are necessary.

 My children really enjoy STEM subjects and ways to put their knowledge to use in hands-on ways.
 Robotics fits their interests perfectly!
 Of all the robotics related resources we have used, these are the ones that my children have enjoyed the most.

 This is a kit based resource that teaches the basics of electronics.
 Each month, EEME sends a box containing a hands-on electronics project kit that links to a web-based curriculum.
 Each successive kit builds one skills learned from the kit before.
 One of the boxes contains Q The Robot.
 Q is a simple robot that students can build themselves.
 Additional kits allow students to add components, plus learn to code.

 Innovator’s Tribe offers a self-paced, online course for Robotics & Automation.
 The 30 hours of instruction (about one quarter of a school year) teach middle schoolers how to design, build and program a robot.
 It includes a 3D programming software you can use indefinitely even after your 24-month course access expires.
 The course also allows for unlimited use among all your children, so there’s no need to buy multiple licenses for more than one child.
 This is a great introduction to robotics.